Minds-R-Lab/StrokeAI/README.md

 - [SUNET](https://github.com/NIC-VICOROB/SUNet-architecture) A deep learning architecture for acute stroke lesion segmentation and outcome prediction in multimodal MRI.
 - [XNET](https://github.com/Andrewsher/X-Net) A convoluntional nerual network for "Segmentation Based on Depthwise Separable Convolution and Long-range Dependencies".
 - [UNET](https://github.com/zhixuhao/unet) A Convolutional network architecture for fast and precise segmentation of images.
+- [Attention UNET](https://arxiv.org/abs/1804.03999) An extension of U-Net that incorporates attention mechanisms to focus on the most relevant regions in the image, improving the accuracy of stroke segmentation.
 - [VNET](https://arxiv.org/abs/1606.04797) A 3D variant of U-Net designed for volumetric medical imaging segmentation.
 - [ResNet](https://arxiv.org/abs/1512.03385) A deep neural network architecture that uses residual learning with shortcut connections to effectively train very deep networks.
 (Has variants such as ResU-Net)